4 Temples in Bangkok You Absolutely Can’t Miss!

 Despite its rapid growth towards a massive population of 15 million people and some seriously impressive economic development, Bangkok has truly kept to its roots.
 And by that, we mean that the locals have preserved their culture and spiritual heritage amidst the chaotic big city living.
 With a little bit of gold and a page from Thailand’s roots, the temples in Bangkok have a refined and humbling atmosphere to them.

 While these temples in Bangkok are quite spread out, it’s quite simple to visit them all in a single day.
-If you’re staying at Bodega Bangkok, we can give you a walking map for free at reception or you can join us on our Bangkok Walking Tour for 200 baht.
+If you’re staying at Bodega Bangkok, we can give you a walking map for free at reception or you can join us on our Bangkok Scooter Rental for 250 baht.

 Make sure you know how to use your panorama camera mode because the reward at the end of the seemingly endless steps to the top is a perfect 360 degree view of Bangkok’s Old City!
 This is our favorite temple in Bangkok simply because it’s a stunningly unique experience.
 For the more experienced travelers, temple trips can get stale after a while.
 Maybe you’ve heard someone say “Once you’ve been to a few temples, you’ve been to them all”?
 Sometimes we agree with seasoned backpackers but in this case – they’re wrong.